WoutStruys/LWS_Milestone_1/readme.md

 Prompts are in `AI_Prompt.md` or `AI_Prompt.pdf`.

 I use ChatGPT to get the draft you see in the AI_Prompt.md file.
 I made some changes and corrections to the README.md.
 The code itself was mostly accurate from the start, I only removed the part about encrypted HTTPS as I could not get it to work.
+I also need to debug some thing in my environment because i had some specieke to me because i use a ubuntu on parallels on my mac.

 ## 12) Conclusion